Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 4. Giving free samples of new products for any wholesale order

-5. Promotion where a customer buys a high priced item (eg. a laptop) and they get a free add-on item (eg. a portable mouse)
+5. Promotion where a customer buys a high-priced item (eg. a laptop) and they get a free add-on item (eg. a portable mouse)

 6. Adding support products that are required to give away when the main product is purchased (but still having the support product available for straight purchase on the store as well, meaning inventory is tracked for the giveaway items too)… hint: use the auto-apply feature for this!